 - Office 365 Reports in the Admin Center - Mailbox usage

-Security & compliance reports in the Office 365 admin center
+Security & compliance reports in the Microsoft 365 admin center

 These enhanced reports provide an interactive reporting experience for EOP admins, which includes summary information, and the ability to drill down for more details.